juansgv/Image-Based-Music-Genre-Classification-Using-Convolutional-Neural-Networks/README.md

 ## Instructions:

-1. Open the main.ipynb file.
+1. Open the main.ipynb file
-2. Replace the paths to your datasets.
+2. Replace the paths to your datasets
-3. Run all code.
+3. Run all code